hilton/hilton.github.com/blog/_posts/2014-10-07-7-ways-to-write-bad-comments.md

 2. are otherwise out-of-date with respect to the code.

 Most of these require further explanation, just to point out how obvious they are, or should be.
 Only the last two are less obvious in practice.
+Meanwhile, in [Slash Slash Massive Hack](http://monospacedmonologues.com/post/137738860257/slash-slash-massive-hack), Samir Talwar presents more examples of bad or at least unnecessary comments.

 ## Incorrect syntax or grammar